lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

 # Contributors and Acknowledgements
 This document incorporates contributions and comments from a large group of experts.
-The Editors would especially like to acknowledge the expertise and tireless dedication of the following people, who attended many long meetings and generated millions of bytes of electronic mail and VOIP traffic over the past few years in pursuit of this document:
+The editors would especially like to acknowledge the expertise and tireless dedication of the following people, who attended many long meetings and generated millions of bytes of electronic mail and VOIP traffic over the past six years in pursuit of this document:

 Serge Mister (Entrust),